Munda people

-The Munda people are an Austroasiatic speaking ethnic group of the Indian subcontinent.
-They predominantly speak the Mundari language as their native language, which belongs to the Munda subgroup of Austroasiatic languages.
+The Munda people are an Austroasiatic-speaking ethnic group of the Indian subcontinent.
+They speak Mundari as their native language, which belongs to the Munda subgroup of Austroasiatic languages.
 The Munda are found mainly concentrated in the south and East Chhotanagpur Plateau region of Jharkhand, Odisha and West Bengal.
-The Munda also reside in adjacent areas of Madhya Pradesh as well as in portions of Bangladesh, Nepal, and the state of Tripura.
+The Munda also reside in adjacent areas of Madhya Pradesh as well as in portions of Bangladesh, Nepal, and the Indian state of Tripura.
 They are one of India's largest scheduled tribes.
 Munda people in Tripura are also known as Mura.
+In the Kolhan region of Jharkhand the Munda people are often called Tamadia by other communities.

+Overview

 Etymology

-Munda means headman of village in Munda-Makni system to govern villages in South-east Chotanagpur.
-They call themselves hodoko or horo means men.
+Munda means headman of a village in the Munda-Manki system to govern villages in South-east Chotanagpur.
+They call themselves horoko or ho ko, which means men.

 Robert Parkin notes that the term "Munda" did not belong to the Austroasiatic lexis and is of Sanskrit origin.
-According to R. R. Prasad, the name "Munda" is a Sanskrit word means "headman".
-It is an honorific name given by Hindus and hence became a tribal name.
-According to Standing (1976), it was under British rule, the term Munda started to be used for the tribal group.
+According to R. R. Prasad, the name "Munde" is a Ho word that means "headman".
+It is an honorific name given by Hindus, and hence became a tribal name.
+According to Standing (1976), it was under British rule that the term Munda started to be used for the tribal group.

+Geographic distribution

+The Munda primarily inhabit the eastern states of Jharkhand, West Bengal, and Odisha, specifically in the Khunti, Ranchi, Simdega, Paschim Singhbhum, Gumla, Purbi Singhbhum, and Ramghar districts of Jharkhand; the Sundargarh and Sambalpur districts of Odisha; and the Jalpaiguri, Paschim Medinipur, and North 24 Parganas districts of West Bengal.
+They are also sporadically distributed in the neighbouring states of Chhattisgarh and Bihar.
+Additionally, they live in the northeastern states of Assam, Tripura, and Mizoram, largely in the tea valleys of Assam, where they migrated to work as tea garden workers during colonial India.
+Apart from India, they also reside in neighbouring countries such as Bangladesh and Nepal.